Though Freddie Mercury and Mary Austin never officially married, they were engaged for six years before he joined Queen and became a superstar.

 However, she would never legally be Freddie Mercury’s wife.
 Their romance at this time had hit its peak.
 The pair were engaged and Mercury had declared his love for Austin to the world when he dedicated the song “Love of My Life” to her.
 Queen had gained tremendous international success and the couples’ days of sharing a cramped studio apartment seemed far behind.

-Austin And Mercury Drift Apart
+Mary Austin And Freddie Mercury Drift Apart

 Yet just as Mercury’s career hit its zenith, things began to disintegrate in his relationship.
 After nearly six years together with the singer, Mary Austin realized something was off, “even if I didn’t want to fully admit it,” she explained.